Chart Color Schemes

 The level of residential development activity in McMahons Point is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows McMahons Point has experienced around 1 dwelling receiving development approval annually.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows that McMahons Point has experienced around 1 dwelling receiving development approval annually.

 Frequently Asked Questions - Development